Skip to Main Content

 Franklin Castle (Cleveland, Ohio)

-Franklin Castle was built by Hannes Tiedemann in the 1800s.
-Tiedemann had a reputation of being cruel—and this reputation was supported by the mysterious deaths of multiple members of the Tiedemann family.
+Hannes Tiedemann built Franklin Castle in the 1800s.
+Tiedemann had a reputation for being cruel — and the mysterious deaths of multiple members of the Tiedemann family supported this reputation.
 After Tiedemann moved away, the house was occupied by the German Socialist Party, which was rumored to harbor Nazi Spies.
 Since then, investigations have found human bones in the walls.

-Author Bill Krejci, who wrote “Haunted Franklin Castle,” says visitors to the home may hear unexplained footsteps in the ballroom on the top floor and the giggling of nonexistent children.
+Author and investigative historian William G. Krejci, who wrote “Haunted Franklin Castle,” says visitors to the home may hear unexplained footsteps in the ballroom on the top floor and the giggling of nonexistent children.
 The home remains a private residence, so it isn’t open to visitors.
 But ghost tours often pass the home to recount its cursed past.

 Marshall House (Savannah, Georgia)

-As one of the most haunted places in the U.S., Savannah, Georgia features the haunted “Marshall House” — which served as a Union hospital during the civil war, housing patients with yellow fever and battle wounds.
+Savannah, Georgia — one of the most haunted cities in the U.S. — features the haunted “Marshall House” — which served as a Union hospital during the civil war, housing patients with yellow fever and battle wounds.
 Reports include ghosts in the hallways and foyers.

 Stigmatized properties, while having no physical issues, may experience lower home values and could even lower the values of the homes around them.
 However, even if the home’s market value is lower, it doesn’t typically affect homeowners insurance costs.
 Homeowners insurance is designed to cover a home’s estimated rebuild costs, which are different from how a home’s market value is determined.
-But, it’s still important to shop with multiple insurance companies to find the best coverage for your home’s needs at a price that fits your budget since insurance companies have their own rating algorithms, which cause different premiums.
-You may want to get quotes from some of the best home insurance companies to see what you’d get for your money.
+But, it’s still important to shop with multiple insurance companies to find the best coverage for your home’s needs at a price that fits your budget.

 Do sellers have to disclose if their house is haunted?